FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 Circulated, report of the A/Head of Finance dated 19th September, 2017, in relation

-to Limerick 2030 Strategic Development DAC.---
+to Limerick 2030 Strategic Development DAC.
+---
 3

 The report related to Items 3 (c) raising of a loan to finance the works programme of